zengbing15/lumos_doc/docs/preparation/hellolumos.md

 The query functions on cells and transactions are all facilitated based on the Lumos framework.
 For more information, see [Query on Cells](../tutorials/querycells) and [Query on Transactions](../tutorials/querytransactions).

 The <u>buildTXs.ts</u> file implements several sample functions by utilizing Lumos utilities for assembling common transfer transactions, Nervos DAO transactions, and locktime pool transfer transactions.
-For more information, see [Assembling Transactions](../tutorials/buildtransactions).
+For more information, see [Assemble Transactions](../tutorials/buildtransactions).

 ## Prerequisites